mengshus/YSP2020/lenet_training/README.md

 Add plot commands and training accuracy of batches in the training file as `train_v2.py`.

-Install the `matplotlib` package by `conda install matplotlib` to plot the loss, accuracy, etc.
+Install the `matplotlib` package by `pip install matplotlib` to plot the loss, accuracy, etc.
 Matplotlib tutorial https://matplotlib.org/tutorials/introductory/pyplot.html

 See https://pytorch.org/docs/master/generated/torch.nn.Conv2d.html to configure the convolutional layers.